YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that $ZTRAP contained invalid M code or caused a run-time error.

 Action: Verify the $ZTRAP variable.
 To get more information about the errors, SET a temporary variable to the contents of $ZTRAP.
 Then, SET $ZTRAP to "BREAK" and XECUTE the variable.
-Make sure the source code in $ZTRAP is simple because ZTRAP specifies a string that YottaDB/GT.M invokes when it encounters an exception condition.
+Make sure the source code in $ZTRAP is simple because ZTRAP specifies a string that YottaDB invokes when it encounters an exception condition.

 ---------------------
 EVENTLOGERR